Sea-Chels/Aaron-Portfolio/README.md

 # React.js Portfolio

 Hello!
-This is my portfolio.
+This is a portfolio.
 It displays this artists' work, and their history.

 To get started using this repository, please see the details below.